 A perfectly-rolled joint is splendid, but cannabis edibles can be truly divine.
 Making your own cannabis butter (“cannabutter”) is a perfect way to always be able to whip up a quick batch of edibles, or just dip a spoonful in your tea when it’s time to hit the couch and coast away.
 Many patients also prefer edibles over smoking.

-Whether you’re whipping up THC butter or CBD butter, weed butter is easy to make and can be stored in the refrigerator – preferably in an airtight container – making infused butter an ideal and convenient ingredient to have on hand requiring nothing more than just popping open the container and spooning out what you need.
+Whether you’re whipping up THC butter or CBD butter, weed butter is easy to make and can be stored in the refrigerator – preferably in an airtight container – making infused butter an ideal and convenient ingredient to have on hand.
 It is also perfect for making what is arguably the most iconic edible of all — the “pot brownie.”

 All it takes is just adding cannabutter or oil to the brownie recipe of your choosing, but you can also make marijuana cupcakes, a birthday cake to remember (or forget, at least in the short term), a magical pan of perfectly seasoned cannabis spaghetti sauce, or even lobster bisque.
 Let’s dive in to the best ways to make cannabutter.